hokhoi02new/silkworm-disease-detection/README.md

-# 🐛 Silkworm Disease Detection using deeplearning and computer vision technology
+# 🐛 Silkworm Disease Detection using Deeplearning and Computer vision technology

-## Introduction
+## 🚀 Introduction
 This project building a system to automatically detect silkworm disease to help people who working in the silkworm/sericulture industry.
 The goal is to reduce the manual effort required for identifying diseased silkworms, which is labor intensive, time-consuming, and sometimes may miss detecting diseased silkworms.

 We propose an enhanced method by fine-tuning U-Net architecture using ResNet34 as a encoder and a BCE Dice loss combined to solve class imbalance problem.
 This approach achievd 95.59% accuracy, 0.8730 Dice score and 0.7746 IoU.
 In addition, we provide a dataset called SilkLDP, contains 4,063 pixel-level labeled images for this task.